slimguat/saffron-spice/README.md

 ## Citation
 If you use SAFFRON in your research, please cite the following:

 Slimane MZERGUAT.
-SAFFRON: Spectral Analysis Fitting Framework, Reduction Of Noise, Version 1.1.0, 2024.
+SAFFRON: Spectral Analysis Fitting Framework, Reduction Of Noise, Version [Used_version](https://github.com/slimguat/saffron-spice/tags), 2024.
 Available at: https://github.com/slimguat/saffron-spice.

+But hey, if that sounds like too much work, feel free to skip it and just enjoy the magic of SAFFRON! 😉